RommelTJ/docker_and_kubernetes_notes/complete_guide/s12-onwards-to-kubernetes/01_OnwardsToKubernetes.md

   * Examples: StatefulSet, ReplicaController, Pod, Service
 * API Versions ("apiVersion")
   * Each API version defines a different set of 'objects' we can use

+## Running containers in Pods

+* Pods
+  * A grouping of containers with a very specific purpose.
+  * Kubernetes doesn't have the concept of "creating a container" and running it by itself.
+  * The smallest unit of deployment in Kubernetes is a Pod.
+  * Example of Pod with multiple containers:
+    * Postgres container + logger container + backup manager container.